Buying real estate in the Philippines?

 What property types resell fastest in The Philippines in 2026?

-As of early 2026, the property types that resell fastest in The Philippines are mid-income ready-for-occupancy condos priced between 3.6 and 12 million pesos in commute-friendly locations near business districts, MRT/LRT stations, schools, and hospitals, as these attract the broadest pool of Filipino working professionals and OFW families.
+As of early 2026, the property types that resell fastest in The Philippines are mid-income, ready-for-occupancy condos in commute-friendly Metro Manila districts near business hubs, transit lines, hospitals, and schools, because these are the units that attract the largest pool of Filipino end-user buyers and renters.

 If you're interested, we cover all the best exit strategies in our real estate pack about The Philippines.